How we use your information:

 A cookie is a small piece of code that is sent to your browser from a web server and stored on your computer’s hard drive with the browser data.
 A cookie can’t read data off your hard disk or read cookie files created by other sites.
 Cookies do not damage your system.
 Cookies are used to identify which areas of websites you have visited or customised so that, the next time you visit those pages, they are more readily accessible.
-You can choose whether to accept cookies by changing the settings of your browser.
+You can choose whether to accept cookies by changing the settings of your browser or our cookies banner.

 You can reset your browser to refuse all cookies or allow your browser to show you when a cookie is being sent.
 If you choose not to accept these cookies, your experience at our site and other Web sites may be diminished.
 Some features may not work as intended.